AbdoulMa/ggtricks/README.md

 ![Spotlight max
 positions](man/figures/pie_facets_spotlight_max_montage.png)

-- `spotlight_cat` Maybe, you want specific category to drive the slices positions rather than the category with the max value ?
+- `spotlight_cat` Maybe, you want a specific category to drive the slices positions rather than the category with the maximum value ?
   Then come the `spotlight_cat` parameter to define the driving category.
-Here too, you can combine the `spotlight_cat` parameter value with `spotlight_position` to specify its position.
+Also here you can combine the `spotlight_cat` parameter value with `spotlight_position` to specify its position.

 ``` r
 my_df |>